 - Symptoms that typically are recognized in the first two years of life

 - Symptoms that hurt the individual’s ability to function socially, at school or work, or other areas of life

-Currently our youngest son is trending toward a path similar, yet different from our oldest.
+Currently, our younger son is trending toward a path similar, yet different from our oldest.
 He shows the same characteristics as outlined above.
-A pattern of autism is already present in our family, however, our youngest son experiences different struggles compared to our oldest.
+A pattern of autism is already present in our family.
+However, our youngest son experiences different struggles compared to our oldest.
 Kids with autism spectrum disorder are unique.
 There are a broad range of issues and gifts, along with a wide array of services available to assist individuals.

 As a new parent, I got lots of parenting advice from “so-called” experts.
 My son did not sleep through the night until he was three years old.
 I felt like I was being told, “You do not know what you’re doing”.
-To be frank, a large majority of the time, I spent self-critiquing and self-doubting my ability to parent.
-Once we got a diagnosis for our son, a weight was lifted.
+I’ve doubted my ability to parent.
+Once we got a diagnosis for our son a weight was lifted.
 We had an explanation.
 We had options.
 I may not have been an expert [nor still am today] but as least my family as direction to help our son.